MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

    | Name | **acr-secret** |
    | Value | ACR access password copied in previous task |

+1. Wait for the secret to be created.

 #### Task 3: Create a Variable Group connected to Azure Key Vault

 In this task, you will create a Variable Group in Azure DevOps that will retrieve the ACR password secret from Key Vault using the Service Connection (Service Principal)